murilombezerra/murilodevv/README.md

 I am studying Computer Science at the Federal University of ABC.

 I have knowledge in Python, PostgreSQL, Node.js, Git, Linux and Web Development.
+Now I'm de-depth in Database and often seeking certifications.

 <br>